MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 In addition to the 2-year warranty, HoloLens 2 Industrial Edition includes the rapid replacement program enabling customers to receive a replacement device overnight or expedited shipping (faster of the available options) before a defective device is received by Microsoft.
 To start a replacement please [contact support](https://aka.ms/hololenssupport).

+> [!NOTE]
+> Support will need a clear description of any defect, and to confirm the device cannot be recovered to a working state before it is replaced.

 ### Can I purchase replacement parts for HoloLens 2 Industrial Edition?

 Replacement parts and refurbishments are not supported for the HoloLens 2 Industrial Edition.
 If you find yourself in need of a replacement, use our rapid replacement program for the HoloLens 2 Industrial Edition.